surma/surma.dev/content/things/spreadsheet.md

 I am writing my own pseudo-hook here to keep the component function to be mostly about markup.
 It also allows me to hide some of the component-specific workarounds in a function, which can make future endeavours (like maybe I could even run the spreadsheet calculations in a worker later on 🤯) easier.
 Again: Lots of small functions make for easier refactoring!

 > **Note:** I’m fairly new to hooks.
 If I’m being unidiomatic here, I apologize.
-Some might take offsense that I am using a mutable data structure as state here, but it works and makes it quite easy to follow, in my opinion.
+Some might take offense that I am using a mutable data structure as state here, but it works and makes it quite easy to follow, in my opinion.

 I can’t use an instance of the `SpreadsheetData` class with `useReducer` directly.
 Preact checks for object equality to decide whether to rerender a component.
 My class instance will always be the same object and that means the component would never rerender.
 Wrapping the class instance in an object and creating a new wrapper object on every `dispatch()` call forces object <em>in</em>equality and subsequently a rerender.
 The `dispatch()` function takes a cell’s coordinates and the new value and updates the spreadsheet data accordingly.